goaop/framework/README.md

 Requirements
 ------------

 Go!
-AOP library is developed for PHP 5.4.0 and up, but it can partially work with PHP 5.3.0 code.
+AOP library is developed for PHP 5.4.0 and up.

-Note that PHP versions before 5.4 will not work completely, if you try to use aspects for code that uses Late Static Binding (LSB) feature.

-Go!
-AOP library will not work with eAccelerator.

 Known bugs
 ------------